TUMFARSynchrony/SynthARium/README.md

-# Experimental Hub
+# SynthARium

 An online tool for researchers to host and conduct customizable online experiments with users.

 ![Quick Demo Exp Hub](https://raw.githubusercontent.com/wiki/TUMFARSynchrony/experimental-hub/images/exp-quick-demo-small.gif)

-As a part of our vision for the experimental hub, we hope to make at home video conferencing studies have more laboratory control through the **experimenter and participant workflows** we have designed in allowing safegaurds in the workflow and a flexible UI (e.g. custom participant video screen position, size, and order, limiting participant exposure pre-experiment to others in the call or seeing themselves with a fitler too early, etc.).
+As a part of our vision for SynthARium (formerly experimental-hub), we hope to make at-home video conferencing studies have more laboratory control through the **experimenter and participant workflows** we have designed to allow safeguards in the workflow and a flexible UI (e.g. custom participant video screen position, size, and order, limiting participant exposure pre-experiment to others in the call or seeing themselves with a filter too early, etc.).
 We also hope that the [experimental templates](https://github.com/TUMFARSynchrony/experimental-hub/tree/ce-documentation/backend/sessions) and [filters](https://github.com/TUMFARSynchrony/experimental-hub/tree/ce-documentation/backend/filters) our platform uses helps the **egological validity and repeatability** of both HCI and psychology experiments and encourages sharing of anonymized data of the experiment.
-Finally, because our expirmental hub is self hosted, there should be more control over the **data privacy** of where potentially sensitive video and audio data is being stored.
+Finally, because our experimental hub is self-hosted, there should be more control over the **data privacy** of where potentially sensitive video and audio data is being stored.

-For in detail motivation about the Experimental hub see our [introduciton to the Experimental Hub](https://github.com/TUMFARSynchrony/experimental-hub/wiki/), read our [UbiComp'23 poster paper](https://dl.acm.org/doi/abs/10.1145/3594739.3610686), or checkout our [Medium blog](https://medium.com/ubicomp-iswc-2023/an-experimental-video-conferencing-platform-to-bridge-the-gap-in-communication-1b84f2a3b954).
-Otherwise get started with our [quick start](./README.md#Building&Starting) or [detailed set up instructions](https://github.com/TUMFARSynchrony/experimental-hub/wiki/Project-Setup) to try it out yourself!
+For detailed motivation about SynthARium see our [introduction to the Experimental Hub](https://github.com/TUMFARSynchrony/experimental-hub/wiki/), read our [UbiComp'23 poster paper](https://dl.acm.org/doi/abs/10.1145/3594739.3610686), or checkout our [Medium blog](https://medium.com/ubicomp-iswc-2023/an-experimental-video-conferencing-platform-to-bridge-the-gap-in-communication-1b84f2a3b954).
+Otherwise, get started with our [quick start](./README.md#Building&Starting) or [detailed set up instructions](https://github.com/TUMFARSynchrony/experimental-hub/wiki/Project-Setup) to try it out yourself!

 # Setup